• Skip to primary navigation

 This week’s question: Does וראו in Exodus 24:10 mean ‘saw’ or ‘feared’?

 It is basically accepted that the original Hebrew text of the Torah/Pentateuch was written only in consonants.
 Vowels and cantillation were supplied orally by the experienced reader.
 Early texts such as those found in the dead sea scrolls are absent of any diacriticals, cantillation/accent marks, and vowels.
 Even today Sefer Torah (Torah Scrolls) used in Synaguoge are written without vowel marks and cantillation marks as is the vast majority of modern Hebrew literature.
 So, if we assume that the original text of Exodus 24:10 was written without vowel points and cantillation marks both ‘saw’ and ‘feared’ become possible readings.
 Why are such different readings possible?
-Here is why… Cantillation/accent marks and vowels can radically change the meaning of a Hebrew text.
-The word(phrase) וראו in Exodus 24:10 can be read as either וַיִּֽרְא֣וּ (and they feared ) or as וַיִּרְא֕וּ (and they saw).
+Because Hebrew is or can be very flexable in ways that English is or can not.
+The א in ויראו can come with any number of accent marks none of wich actually change the meaning.
+The string ויראו can mean ‘and they feared’ but that has nothing to do with the accents check out the following:

 For more interesting opinions of ideological nature on this verse check out: https://www.myjewishlearning.com/article/under-gods-feet/